What about sex when you grow older

 The happiness hormone serotonin flows when we feel significant or important.
-Do you remember coming home from a bad day at work where you probably lost a contract or perhaps your project idea was shot down?
-Your partner gives you a hug and reminds you how good you are!
+Do you remember coming home from a bad day at work where you probably lost a contract, or perhaps your project idea was shot down?
+Your partner hugs you and reminds you how good you are!
 That’s a shot of serotonin that you got right there.

 Touch is the language of love, and it doesn’t require skill, or articulation or even convincing.
 It is a means and an end in itself.
 How many things are?

 Touch can be a small everyday pleasure, such as those enumerated by Divya Nair Hinge.
 A kind word, a gentle smile or a warm hug can make a big difference.
-Sometimes it can even change lives, like it did for the man in the video below:
+Sometimes it can even change lives as it did for the man in the video below: